himanshusagar/CS537-Discussion-F22/week9/README.md

 We will understand the program step by step and visulize the configuration of the stack in each step.

-###Before function execution:
+### Before function execution:
 A program pushes all of the parameters for the function onto the stack in the reverse order that they are documented.
 Here, we will push base number and exponent onto the stack.
-Then the call instruction, push the return address i.e the address of the next instruction to be executed after the function returns will push it.
-Then it modifies the instruction pointer ```%eip``` to point to the start of the function.
+Then the ```call``` instruction, push the return address (the address of the next instruction to be executed after the function returns).
+Then it modifies the instruction pointer ```%eip``` to point to the start execution of the function.

 ```